Abhinav-Khot/jlox/README.md

 # Lox Interpreter

-A Java implementation of the Lox programming language.
+A Java interpreter for the Lox programming language.

 ## Prerequisites